 This can make breastfeeding hard and it can knock the confidence of a breastfeeding mum who is concerned that she is not making enough milk for her baby or that she is doing something wrong because her baby wakes frequently in the night or won’t settle away from her.
 I am in no way against formula – at all – but it has been sold at the saviour of parents who want more sleep, babies who feed less often and babies who seem more settled.
 The bigger picture is that is has undermined the normal behaviour of a new and young babies and our expectations are often not based on the reality of life with a new baby.

-2. There are a few different feeding problems which can sometimes be difficult to correct because of a lack of support and services:
+There are a few different feeding issues which can be difficult to correct due to a lack of funding and breastfeeding services.

 Slow weight-gain – mums need support and reassurance and there may a reason behind the weight-gain such as food sensitivity or a tongue-tie.
 A feeding plan could also make a huge difference to milk production and weight gain.